 This idea of wearing different hats is not new.
-Many of you will be aware of Edward De Bono’s ‘Six Thinking Hats‘.
-It’s an approach that utilizes the idea of parallel thinking in conversations – that everyone in the discussion is applying the same emotional thinking at the same time.
-Everyone will wear a metaphorical yellow hat and think of positive outcomes.
+Many of you will be aware of Edward De Bono’s ‘Six Thinking Hats.’
+It’s an approach that utilizes the idea of parallel thinking in conversations.
+Everyone in the discussion is applying the same emotional thinking at the same time.
+The group will wear a metaphorical yellow hat and think of positive outcomes.
 Then everyone will switch to a black hat and think cautiously and conservatively.
 Disney used a similar approach for Ideation.

-“Too Long!” is the common complaint.
+“Too Long!” is a common complaint.
 Project Managers love to moan about Project Reporting.
 And who can blame them?
-I’ve never met anyone who actually enjoys reporting – yet we all have a responsibility to communicate to our stakeholders and managers about progress and challenges.
-Its fair to say that Project Reports are often more onerous to produce than operational reports, but this is mainly down to the fact that projects are temporary constructs and reporting processes are rarely as well honed or benefit from the same levels of automation as operational colleagues may enjoy.
+I’ve never met anyone who enjoys reporting – yet we all have a responsibility to communicate with our stakeholders and managers about progress and challenges.
+Project Reports are often more difficult to produce than operational reports.
+This is because projects are temporary constructs and reporting processes are rarely as well-honed or benefit from the same levels of automation as operational colleagues may enjoy.

-But how much of the time is actually spent on creating the report, and how much is spent working through the mini-project audit that the process of cycling through personas allows?
+But how much of the time is spent on creating the report, and how much is spent working through the mini-project audit that the process of cycling through personas allows?
 The process itself has value.
 This is seen time and time again.
 In theory, project RAG statuses can change at any time.
-Worsening risk profiles, delays on dependent projects and day-to-day dramas and issues mean that we should reasonably expect projects to change from Red to Amber to Green and back again during the week.
-Whilst this does sometimes happen, more often than not it is during the project reporting process that the RAG changes.
+Worsening risk profiles, delays on dependent projects, and day-to-day dramas and issues mean that we should reasonably expect plans to switch from Red to Amber to Green and back again during the week.
+While this does sometimes happen, more often than not, it is during the project reporting process that the RAG changes.
 Why is that?

 During the week, the role of the Project Manager is a busy one.
-Organizing and chairing meetings, running workshops, negotiating with suppliers and sponsors alike.
-There are the daily routines, the calls and the stand-up meetings.
-And of course there are the requests for change and the never-ending avalanche of emails.
-Little wonder then that PMs have little time to take stock.
-The Project Reporting routine affords the Project Manager that time and forces it to the top of the agenda.
-To put it into the terms that are used in Eisenhower’s Effective Time Management Model, the deadline of getting a report out takes an important activity and makes it both urgent and important: an activity that demands immediate focus.
+Maintaining a view of the overall project is hard.
+There are workshops to run!
+There are so many meetings (and time spent setting up each meeting agenda)!
+You have to maintain the scheduling tool and update the Gantt chart.
+And you have to negotiate with suppliers and sponsors alike.
+There are the daily routines, the calls, and the stand-up meetings.
+And of course, there are the requests for change and the never-ending avalanche of emails.
+Little wonder then that PMs have only a short time to take stock.
+The Project Reporting routine gives the Project Manager the time they need to assess the current status.
+It forces taking stock to the top of their agenda.
+To put it into the terms that are used in Eisenhower’s Effective Time Management Model, the deadline for getting a report out takes a vital activity.
+It makes it both urgent and important: an action that demands immediate focus.

 On occasion, I have seen projects that stop reporting.
-Usually this is due to some kind of a compromise situation – exceptional circumstances.
-What is always true in these situations is that once the Reporting is halted, all the component parts of the mini-audit by multiple personas begin to unravel.
-Of course it could be true that this would have happened even if the reporting process was still being followed, but in other cases risks could still have been mitigated and project could have been recovered much earlier.
+Usually, this is due to some compromise situation – exceptional circumstances.
+What is always true in these situations is that once the Reporting is halted, all the parts of the mini-audit by multiple personas begin to unravel.
+Of course, it could be true that this would have happened even if the reporting process was still being followed.
+But in other cases, risks could still have been mitigated, and the project could have been recovered much earlier.

-When we talk of Project Reporting, it is tempting to only think in terms of the output of the process – the report itself.
-But the truth is this: whilst the Project Report is valuable, the process of Project Reporting is priceless.
+When we talk of Project Reporting, it is tempting to only think in terms of the output – the report itself.
+But as you have probably realized by now, there is more to it than producing project status reports.
+The truth is this: while the Project Report is valuable, the process of Project Reporting is priceless.